mahaloz/ctf-wiki-en/docs/misc/disk-memory/introduction.md

 mkisofs -r test | create_compressed_fs - 65536 > test.cloop
 ```

-Refer [here](https://github.com/KlausKnopper/cloop) to compress the file, then we found errors within the file header in damaged file and fixed it.
+Refer [here](https://github.com/KlausKnopper/cloop) to compress the file, then we found errors within the file header in the damaged file and fixed it.

 Here is how to extract files from the cloop file: